Opioids: Avoiding Risks When Prescribing

 Maintain a current medical record for each patient.
 Obtain the patient's past medical records and thoroughly review information received prior to seeing/treating the patient.
 Prior to prescribing opioids, the patient should receive a comprehensive evaluation, which should include at a minimum:

-• Current pharmacological and non-pharmacological treatments being used to treat the pain.
+- Current pharmacological and non-pharmacological treatments used to treat the pain.

-When considering prescribing an opioid the provider should conduct and document a risk assessment, to evaluate the patient’s risk of misuse, abuse, diversion, addiction, or overdose.
+When considering prescribing an opioid, the provider should conduct and document a risk assessment to evaluate the patient’s risk of misuse, abuse, diversion, addiction, or overdose.
 Risk assessment tools are available on many state medical board sites.
-Document in the patient’s medical record any non-pharmacological modalities and non-opioid therapy for chronic pain patients.
+There should be a documented discussion of risks and benefits, along with the patient's functional goals.
+Document in the patient’s medical record any non-pharmacological modalities and non-opioid therapy for chronic pain.

 Prescription Drug Monitoring Programs

-Providers should be familiar with their state-specific prescription monitoring program and follow all requirements.
-Failure to follow these requirements could lead to board action.
+Providers should be familiar with their state-specific prescription monitoring program and comply with all requirements.
+Failure to comply with these requirements could lead to board action.
 When a provider or pharmacist becomes aware of a patient who might be abusing or misusing prescription medications, they must take appropriate steps to address the situation.
 For specific information according to your state of practice, please utilize the following links:

 If the provider determines that opioids are an appropriate part of the patient’s treatment, they should develop and document a treatment plan.
 The treatment plan should:

-• List objectives that will be used to evaluate the success of the prescribed treatment plan, such as pain relief, and improved physical and psychosocial function.
+- List objectives that will be used to evaluate the success of the prescribed treatment plan, such as pain relief and/or improved physical and psychosocial function.

-• Indicate other recommended treatment modalities, any additional tests necessary, and any recommended referrals.
+- Indicate other recommended treatment modalities, any additional necessary tests, and any recommended referrals.

-• Include risk mitigation strategies for patients at risk for opioid misuse.
+- Include risk mitigation strategies for patients at risk of opioid misuse.

 Informed Consent/Agreement